-The programme starts in September and can be taken over two years full-time or four years part-time and teaching takes place on a Tuesday and Wednesday from 1.30pm-6pm with occasional attendance required at weekends.
+The programme starts in September and the taught element can be taken over two years full-time or four years part-time, there is then an eight month dissertation period.
+Teaching takes place on a Tuesday and Wednesday from 1.30pm-6pm with occasional attendance required at weekends.
 You can view the course timetable for 2015/16 but please note this is subject to change.

 Assessments include written essays, case studies, presentations and a portfolio.
 Find out more about our Experiential Learning Methods.